 - Have you enjoyed this special post from our review authors?
 Our Curriculum Choice review team features a topic monthly.
 You can see all that our authors have shared on electives, math, curriculum choices and more under Review Team Features.

-7Sisters is offering two (2) WINNERS the choice of ebook curriculum item from their Homeschool Curriculum store.
+7Sisters has an ebook curriculum item from their Homeschool Curriculum store.
 These are valued at up to $35.00!
 Be sure to visit the 7Sisters store to see all they have to offer your high schoolers!

 Be sure to SUBSCRIBE to The Curriculum Choice so you won’t miss any reviews from our team of veteran homeschoolers!
 Plus you will receive our Ultimate Homeschool Planning ebook for free.
 Sign up in the top, right corner.